Provably Data-driven Multiple Hyper-parameter Tuning with Structured Loss Function: Preliminaries

 \item The formula $\Phi'(\alpha) = (\sum_{i = 1}^p \alpha_i^2 - 1 \geq 0)$ is a quantifier-free polynomial FOL. \end{itemize} \end{example}

 Finally, the following result asserts that we can transform a polynomial FOL to a polynomial QFF with a bounded number of atomic predicates and a maximum polynomial degree of those atomic predicates.

-\begin{theorem}[Quantifier elimination algorithm, {\citet[Algorithm~14.8]{basu2006algorithms}}] Given a polynomial FOL $\Phi$ as in~\eqref{eq:FOL}, there exists an equivalent polynomial QFF $\Psi$ consisting of (polynomial) atomic predicates in the free variables $\alpha \in \bbR^p$.
+\begin{theorem}[Quantifier elimination algorithm, {\citet[Algorithm~14.8]{basu2006algorithms}}] Given a polynomial FOL $\Phi$ as in~\eqref{eq:FOL} with a fixed number of quantifier alternation $K$, there exists an equivalent polynomial QFF $\Psi$ consisting of (polynomial) atomic predicates in the free variables $\alpha \in \bbR^p$.
 Let $M$ be the number of atomic predicates in $\Phi$, and $\Delta$ be their maximum degree.
 Then the formula $\Psi(\alpha)$ satisfies the following structural complexities: \begin{enumerate}[leftmargin=*] \item Predicate complexity $I$: the number of distinct atomic polynomials appearing in $\Psi(\alpha)$ is at most

 \item Degree complexity $\Delta_{QE}$: the degree of these atomic polynomials is at most

 \end{enumerate} \end{theorem}

 Later, we will see that the computation of a polynomial QFF can be described by a GJ algorithm, which is the key idea of our analysis.